rabbitmq/rabbitmq-website/README.md

 Branch        | Description
 :-------------|:--------------------
 `live`         | The current version of the website.
 This must represent whatever's deployed to [www.rabbitmq.com](https://www.rabbitmq.com/).
 `stable`       | Changes to the website that will correspond to the next point (maintenance) release of RabbitMQ.
-This gets merged into live when a 3.8.x release occurs.
+This gets merged into live when a patch release occurs.
 `main`       | Changes to the website that will correspond to the next minor release of RabbitMQ.
 Periodically deployed to [next.rabbitmq.com](http://next.rabbitmq.com/).
 This gets merged into stable and then live when a minor release occurs.